AstunTechnology/ssdidocs/docs/UserDoc_Chap3_Viewing.rst

 Clicking on the title of a record (from either the search results or those presented on the main page) will allow the user to view the metadata record.
 Below the record title, the **abstract** provides a brief description of what the dataset (or service) is and what it is used for.
-The spatial **extent** of the resource can be seen in the map to the right.
+The spatial **extent** of the resource can be seen in the map below, in the **Discover data** section.
 Access to the data itself can be gained from the options listed in the
-**Download and links** section.
+**Links** section.

 |userdoc_fig_3_1_1_DefaultViewA|

 **Figure 3.1.1:** Default record view

-Scrolling down the page, the **About this resource** and **Technical information** headings provide details on topic categories and keywords, licencing information, contacts, maintenance frequency, coordinate systems and data formats are provided.
-Information on the history of a resource and how it was created can be found in the **lineage** section.
+Scrolling down the page, the **Use contraints** section provides information on licencing and the **Technical information** headings provide details on topic categories and keywords, maintenance frequency, coordinate systems and data formats are provided.
+Information on the history of a resource and how it was created can be found in the **Lineage** section.
+The **Metadata information** section, as the name suggests, provides information on the metadata itself, as well as the option for the metadata record to be downloaded.

 Note that the default view for a metadata record displays a summary of the information in the record.
 To change the display view of the metadata
 record: